Pan-YANG/synthetic_rainfall_generation/README.md

 [results]=gen_rain_fields(rainfield_param,study_area_pos);

 to run the model. rainfield_param is a matlab structure with all the needed parameters.
 Read the paper for the definitions of these parameters.
+An example set of parameters is provided in the file 'exam_rainfield_param.mat'.